Why your small retail or wholesale business needs cyber protection

 Cybersecurity basics

-The cybersecurity breaches we tend to hear about are the big ones: when a large business’s customer data has been compromised, or its normal operations have been seriously disrupted.
+The cybersecurity breaches we tend to hear about are the big ones: when a large business’ customer data has been compromised, or its normal operations have been seriously disrupted.
 These attacks make the news, but rarely – if ever – destroy the business.

 The cyber attacks we don’t hear about are the ones that affect small businesses.
 Yet they often have more devastating effects than the headline-grabbing stories.
-In fact, in the UK alone, 60% of small organisations go out of business within six months of a cyber attack2.
+In fact, in the UK alone, 60% of small organisations go out of business within six months of a cyber attack3.

 Targeting a small business won’t provide them with such large returns as attacking a large one.
 But the likelihood of success is much greater, and the opportunities more numerous – simply because there are so many small businesses (90% of businesses worldwide are classed as ‘small’).
 So those smaller returns quickly add up, with very little risk involved.